 Employment: One graduate currently works for the Bechtel Corporation in Pittsburgh; many are in graduate school.

-Graduate School: Students have attended graduate schools such as University of Iowa, Fort Hays State University, Kent State University, and the University of Chicago.
+Graduate School: Approximately 30% of geology graduates attend graduate school.
+Graduates of this concentration have attended graduate schools such as University of Iowa, Fort Hays State University, Kent State University, and the University of Chicago.

 A minor is optional.
 Many in the paleontology field select Anthropology.